Configuring a CI/CD pipeline

 Getting environment aliases to target

-With the feature enabled a button called "CI/CD Environment Targets" becomes available.
-Clicking the button will show a modal with your environments and their aliases.
-Next to the environment alias is a button you can click to copy the alias.
+With the feature enabled, a button called "CI/CD Environment Targets" becomes available.
+Clicking the button opens a modal with your environments and their aliases.

 "Umbraco CI/CD Flow" section on the Advanced page.

-If the alias is greyed out it is currently not a valid target through the Umbraco CI/CD flow api.
+If the alias is greyed out, it is currently not a valid target through the Umbraco CI/CD flow API.

-Currently flexible environments and the left-most environment are considered valid targets.
+Currently, flexible environments and the left-most environment are considered valid targets.

 Sample pipelines